Gummy Smile Timonium, MD

 Yes, we can surgically correct gummy smiles.
 One of the most common ways to do this is a gingivectomy.
 A gingivectomy lengthens tooth crowns by removing excess gum tissue.

 Our orthodontist office is located in Timonium, MD.
 We welcome patients from many local communities, including Mays Chapel, Lutherville, Cockeysville, and the Falls Road Corridor.
-Begin your orthodontic treatment by contacting our office at (410) 919-9806 or request a consultation online, and we will respond to you personally.
+Begin your orthodontic treatment by contacting our office at (410) 919-9806 or request an appointment online, and we will respond to you personally.